hathibelagal-dev/instantpolyglot/docs/eng/Surzhyk.md

 ## Historical Background

-The term "surzhyk" originally referred to a mix of grains, such as wheat and rye, and has been metaphorically applied to this linguistic phenomenon.
+The term “surzhyk” originally referred to a mix of grains, such as wheat and rye, and has been metaphorically applied to this linguistic phenomenon.
 The development of Surzhyk is closely tied to the historical and socio-political relationship between Ukraine and Russia, particularly during the Soviet era when Russian was promoted as the language of wider communication.

 ## Linguistic Features